CassioML/cassio-website/docs/frameworks/langchain/about.md

 CassIO seamlessly integrates with LangChain, offering Cassandra-specific tools for many tasks.
-Almost all of the following examples can run as Colab notebooks straight away (check out the
+Almost all of the following examples can run as Colab notebooks straight away (look for the
 <img src="/images/colab.png" style="height: 1.4em; vertical-align: middle;"/>
 icon at the top of each page):